Appropriate Items For School

-- Trimester Achievement Reports
+- Semester Achievement Reports

 Parent-Teacher Conferences are scheduled twice each year.
 Progress Reports are issued halfway through each reporting period.
 These serve to alert students and parents of any unsatisfactory achievement or citizenship grades.
 Report Cards are issued three times a year; they reflect a student’s achievement and effort for the trimester and serve as a basis for academic awards and recognition.
 The final report card will not be issued until all library and other school books are paid for or returned.

 Only students in grades 4 and 5 are permitted to ride bicycles to school.
 Bicycles must be walked while on school grounds and students must obey all safety rules.
 A bicycle rider must provide his own lock and chain and must wear a bicycle helmet.
 Bicycles must be removed from the bike parking area each night.
 Riding a bicycle is a privilege and can be revoked by the principal for violations of the bicycle rules.
 Skateboards, rollerskates and scooters are not permitted at school.

 Dropping Off and Picking Up Students